What is a Cohort Analysis?

 How to Perform a Cohort Analysis to Track Customer Retention Rate

-Customer Retention Rate can be measured by using a cohort analysis in Chartio.
-The idea is that you’ll track the Customer Retention Rate by grouping users by their sign up date (daily, weekly, monthly, etc - varies based on your business objectives and pricing model).
+Customer retention rate can be measured by using a cohort analysis in Chartio.
+The idea is that you’ll track the customer retention rate by grouping users by their sign up date (such as daily, weekly, or monthly, depending on your business objectives and pricing model).

 - Who you are tracking